superfly/fly-ruby/README.md

-# Ruby gem for multi-region database support on Fly.io
+# Enhance Rails apps deployed on Fly.io with superpowers

+Fly offers a number of native features that can improve the perceived speed and observability of Rails apps with minimal configuration.
+This gem automates some of the work required to take advantage of these features.

+## Regional replicas

-Running database replicas alongside your apps on Fly.io [is quick and easy](https://fly.io/docs/getting-started/multi-region-databases/).
-For read-heavy applications, this approach can increase an app's perceived speed.
+Running database replicas alongside your apps in multiple regions [is quick and easy with built-in Postgresql support](https://fly.io/docs/getting-started/multi-region-databases/).
+This can increase the perceived speed of read-heavy applications.

 The catch: in most primary/replica setups, you have only one writeable primary located in a specific region.
 Requests that write to the database should be sent directly to the web instance coloated with the primary database.

-This gem integrates with Rails to automate write request routing for regionally distributed Postgresql clusters on Fly.
+This gem will automatcally route requests that write to the database to the primary region.

 Currently, it does so by:

-* modifying the `DATABASE_URL` to point apps to their regional replica
+* modifying the `DATABASE_URL` to point apps to their local regional replica
-* catching Postgresql write exceptions to ask Fly to replay the request in the primary region
+* catching Postgresql exceptions caused by writes to a read-only replica, and redirecting these requests to the primary region

 ## Installation and requirements

 Just add to your `Gemfile` and `bundle install`:

-`gem "fly-multiregion"`
+`gem "fly-rails"`

 You should also have [setup a postgres cluster](https://fly.io/docs/getting-started/multi-region-databases/) on Fly.
 Then: